 As an illustrator you may find you have to create many graphics for articles, graphic interfaces, or info graphics where data regarding gender or sexual orientation is used.
 Often they're well-known designs, symbols, or ideas that you can render with basic shapes, gradients, and a liberal use of masking objects.
 Join me as we create three common sets of such designs.

 The Venus symbol (♀) is a depiction of a circle with a small cross below it.
-The symbol is historically associated with the Roman goddess Venus or the Greek goddess Aphrodite.
+The symbol is historically associated with the Roman goddess Venus or the Greek goddess Aphrodite.- Source: Wikipedia

-I'll be using pink for the female symbols and blue for the male, as these colors are traditionally and commercially associated with the genders.
+I'll be using pink for the woman symbols and blue for the man, as these colors are traditionally and commercially associated with the genders.
 This is so even without knowing the specific symbols, you can glance at the symbols and associate them to the relevant gender or orientation.

 Starting with the Ellipse Tool (L), draw a circle.
 Then draw a smaller circle inside of it.
 Align them vertically and horizontally to the center.
 Select both circles and hit Exclude in the Pathfinder panel.